anyafp/ece4960/_labs/lab6.md

 After ensuring that the P(ID) control works, I needed to figure out what Kp value works.
 I did a lot of trial and error to find the values and these are the plots generated with different starting points and Kp values.

-Below is the video demonstration and data points with the above configurations.
+Below is the video demonstration and data points with the Kp = 0.03, starting point = ~2m configurations.
 The time scale is a bit off since I had started the task a while after connecting to bluetooth, but that would just need a shift in the x-axis values which does not affect the y-axis readings.

 <p align="left"><iframe width="720" height="408" src="https://youtube.com/embed/Y3R6rwAZxrI"></iframe></p>
 <p></p>